onap/policy-parent/docs/clamp/acm/design-impl/clamp-runtime-acm.rst

 - to elaborate the messages from participants
 - to determine the next startPhase in a AUTOMATION_COMPOSITION_DEPLOY message
-- to determine the next stage in a AUTOMATION_COMPOSITION_MIGRATION message
+- to determine the next stage in a AUTOMATION_COMPOSITION_MIGRATION/AUTOMATION_COMPOSITION_PREPARE message
 - to update AC deployState: in a scenario that "AutomationComposition.deployState" is in a kind of transitional state (example DEPLOYING), if all  - AC elements are moved properly to the specific state, the "AutomationComposition.deployState" will be updated to that and saved to DB
 - to update AC lockState: in a scenario that "AutomationComposition.lockState" is in a kind of transitional state (example LOCKING), if all  - AC elements are moved properly to the specific state, the "AutomationComposition.lockState" will be updated to that and saved to DB
 - to update AC subState: in a scenario that "AutomationComposition.subState" is in a kind of transitional state (example PREPARING), if all  - AC elements are moved properly to NONE state, the "AutomationComposition.subState" will be updated to NONE and saved to DB
 - to delete AC Instance: in a scenario that "AutomationComposition.deployState" is in DELETING, if all  - AC elements are moved properly to DELETED, the AC Instance will be deleted from DB
 - to retry AUTOMATION_COMPOSITION_DEPLOY/AUTOMATION_COMPOSITION_STATE_CHANGE messages. if there is an AC instance with startPhase completed, it will be moved to the next startPhase and retry a broadcast message with the new startPhase
-- to retry AUTOMATION_COMPOSITION_MIGRATION messages. if there is an AC instance with stage completed, it will be moved to the next stage and retry a broadcast message with the new stage
+- to retry AUTOMATION_COMPOSITION_MIGRATION/AUTOMATION_COMPOSITION_PREPARE messages. if there is an AC instance with stage completed, it will be moved to the next stage and retry a broadcast message with the new stage
 - to send sync message to all participants replica: in scenario where AC instance transition is fully completed or OutProperties has been changed

 The solution Design timeout and reporting for all Participant message dialogues are implemented into the monitoring execution.